DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Methods

 \subsection{Fully-supervised Segmentation}

-Segmenting IA in DSA sequence can be considered as a dimensionality reduction (DR) task.
+Segmenting IA in DSA sequence can be considered as a Dimensionality Reduction (DR) task.
 Given an image $I \in \mathbb{R}^{\prod_{d=1}^{M}n_d}$, where $M$ represents the number of dimensions and $n_d$ is the size of the image in the corresponding dimension $d$, DR segmentation can be defined as finding a function $f$ such that $f: I \rightarrow O$, where $O \in \mathbb{R}^{\prod_{d=1}^{N}n_d}$ represents segmentation output and $N $ ($<M$) is its dimensionality~\cite{PSC}.
 For IA segmentation in DSA sequence, $M=3$, $N=2$.

-Contrary to traditional medical image segmentation models that solely focus on spatial features, our proposed vessel sequence segmentation network (VSS-Net) efficiently captures spatio-temporal representations of vessels across various scales to achieve precise IA segmentation in DSA.
+Contrary to traditional medical image segmentation models that solely focus on spatial features, our proposed vessel sequence segmentation network efficiently captures spatio-temporal representations of vessels across various scales to achieve precise IA segmentation in DSA.
 Figure~\ref{method} (a,b) illustrates an overview of the proposed network architecture.
-VSS-Net comprises multi-scale sequence feature extraction modules (SFEM).
+In VSS-Net, we employ Sequence Feature Extraction Modules (SFEM) at each stage in the encoder to extract feature maps across multiple scales.
 These modules handle the 2D+Time input sequences and incorporate feature maps from the preceding stage, resulting in 2D feature maps that capture both spatial and temporal representations.
+With the deepening of stages, the input resolution is reduced, consequently expanding the receptive field that facilitates the generation of high-dimensional spatiotemporal representations.
 Subsequently, these feature maps can be fed into any 2D model following the encoder-decoder framework, enabling vessel segmentation in the sequence.

 In the encoder, the input feature map from each stage is integrated with the raw sequence, serving to supplement fine-grained semantic information, except for the initial stage.
 Specifically, the raw sequence has been resized to be consistent with the corresponding feature maps by bilinear interpolation.
-Each image of sequence are concatenated with feature maps from the same temporal sequence, and then they are fused using a 1$\times$1 convolution with shared weights (WSC), leading to a reduction by half in the number of channels.
-This process is formulated as:
+Each image in the sequence is concatenated with feature maps from the same temporal sequence, and then they are fused using a 1$\times$1 convolution with shared weights (WSC), leading to a reduction by half in the number of channels.
+The calculation process for the fusion output $Q^{j}$ at scale $j$ is as follows: